poudel-bibek/poudel-bibek.github.io/content/posts/2024/1/index.md

 ---

 1. Comparision in Loops.

 - To solve comparision based problems, my first instinct was to always loop through two arrays.
-- However, if comparision between (`a`,`b`) and (`b`,`a`) are the same, a simple trick is to start the second array from current position of the first array i.e., instead of comparing items in the full square shown below, only compare items in the upper triangle.
+- However, if a comparision (`a`,`b`) is the same as (`b`,`a`), a simple trick is to start the second array from current position of the first array i.e., instead of comparing items in the full square shown below, only compare items in the upper triangle.

-{{< figure src="images/1.png" attr="If the comparision between (1, 2) and (2,1) are the same, we can just do (1,2) in the upper triangle." align=center target="_blank" >}}
+{{< figure src="images/1.png" attr="If the comparision between (1, 2) and (2,1) are the same, we can just do (1,2) which is present in the upper triangle." align=center target="_blank" >}}

 ```python {linenos=inline}
 for i in range(len(nums)):
 	for j in range(i+1, len(nums)): # This is the upper triangle
 		print(nums[i], nums[j])
 ```

 2. The advantage of using a while loop over a for loop.

 ```python {linenos=inline}
 # I am habituated to think like a for loop, to convert for loop to while loop